 Change Is a Good Thing

 To sum it up, if what you’ve been using no longer seems effective, switch to a product with a different active ingredient.
-For example, if you’ve been using Frontline for years, and notice it isn’t as effective, try switching to Advantage.
-Don’t switch to a product with the same active ingredient as what you have been using, because in all likelihood, it will not be effective.
+For example, if you’ve been using Frontline on your pet for years, and notice it isn’t as effective, try switching to Advantage.
+Don’t switch to a product with the same active ingredient as what you have been using.
+In all likelihood, it will not be effective.

 If you have any questions, please feel free to call 1-800-533-3377 x381 or email email@example.com me anytime!